notaustindaniels/lightrag_n8n/README.md

 ## Benefits

 1. **No more validation errors** - All documents have proper file_path values
+2. **Web UI preserved** - Access the familiar LightRAG interface at `/webui`
-2. **Better document management** - Track sources, sitemaps, and metadata
+3. **Better document management** - Track sources, sitemaps, and metadata
-3. **Bulk operations** - Delete all documents from a sitemap in one call
+4. **Bulk operations** - Delete all documents from a sitemap in one call
-4. **Backward compatible** - Works with existing LightRAG features
+5. **Backward compatible** - Works with existing LightRAG features
-5. **Persistent metadata** - Document metadata survives restarts
+6. **Persistent metadata** - Document metadata survives restarts
-6. **Simplified workflow** - No need for redundant sitemap identifiers
+7. **Simplified workflow** - No need for redundant sitemap identifiers
-7. **Graceful error handling** - Deletion works even if no documents exist
+8. **Graceful error handling** - Deletion works even if no documents exist
+9. **All standard endpoints available** - Query, search, and manage as usual

 ## Testing